tetarenk/LP_predict/README.md

 * Start/End dates for simulation.
 * Blocked out dates for each instrument (e.g., for E\&C).

+Note: You no longer need to input a JCMT schedule manually (LAP-UT-blocks-real-and-model-blocks.txt), the code now simulates the schedule for you (example_model_obs_blocks.txt).

 ### On any machine, you will additionally need:

 * Large program details file and MSB files for each program (through running the sql scripts example-project-summary.sql and  example-project-info.sql on an EAO machine).